Advancing Compositional Awareness in CLIP with Efficient Fine-Tuning: Acknowledgements

 \section{Acknowledgements}

 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting AP and NDS.
-We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy (EXC number 2064/1, project number 390727645).
+We acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy (EXC number 2064/1, project number 390727645), as well as in the priority program SPP 2298, project number 464101476.
 We are also thankful for the support of Open Philanthropy and the Center for AI Safety Compute Cluster.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.
+We thank the reviewers for the discussions and suggesting additional experiments.

 {

 }